This post may contain affiliate links. Please read my disclosure policy for information.

 What a tremendous moment it is, the first time you lay eyes on your newborn baby!
-The first time I was going to give birth I remember that I wondered if the baby was going to look like a complete stranger.
+The first time I was going to give birth, I wondered if the baby was going to look like a complete stranger.
 But every time I have given birth, my baby has looked familiar in some way right from the start.

 Maybe that’s because they are said to resemble their dads in the beginning so that he will feel safe that it is his child… At least that is what the old wives’ tale will tell you.

 This post covers newborn baby milestones, how to play with your newborn and a few toys that even a newborn baby can enjoy.

 Newborn babies are so tiny and helpless.
 And they sleep and sleep and sleep.
 And eat.
 And poop.
 If breastfed, your little darling might actually poop every time he or she eats.
 (Some 8 times or more per day…) And you wondered how a new mom can be so busy… 😉

 But they are also full of abilities that will help them survive.
 Do you know which?

 Did you know that not too long ago it was common to do surgery on newborn babies without anesthesia?
 The assumption was that they wouldn’t feel the pain anyway.